How to attach straps on a ukulele like a pro – 2022 update

-Are you ready to strap up?
+Are you ready to install a Ukulele strap system like a pro?
 Let’s get started!

 We don’t have a very strong opinion about button straps, mostly because they generally work in the same manner.

-Still, we highly recommend you to pick Greenten’s Mushroom Head buttons.
+Still, we highly recommend you pick Greenten’s Mushroom Head buttons.

 - 100% as pictrue show and new.

 - These are a modern design which would look great on any your guitar